Gynoid Fat: Function and Possible Role in Fertility

-The distribution of body fat varies by both age and sex.
+The distribution of body fat varies by age, gender and inheritance.
 In childhood, males and females have a similar body shape, but with the arrival of puberty comes an influx of sex hormones, which play a role in determining where fat will be stored over the repoductive years.

 Oestrogen is the predominant female sex hormone.
 It inhibits fat deposition in the abdominal region and stimulates fat deposition around the hips and thighs (the gluteofemoral region).
 Testosterone is the main male sex hormone.
 It stimulates fat deposition around the abdomen and inhibits fat build up around the gluteofemoral region.
 Women with PCOS often have reduced oestrogen and higher circulating androgens (including testosterone); they also frequently present with male-like fat distribution.